 Next, start unplugging cables.
 As you unplug, label the cables.
 A simple way to label cords and cables is by folding a piece of masking tape around it, and with a permanent marker, labeling it with what it is, like “power cord for XBox One” and “power cord for backup drive.”
 Put the cords in the correct location box so it will be really easy to set them up at your new place.

 Download Manuals and Know Your Network Passwords

-Lightner points out how vital manuals can be “if your network settings are changing, or you’re shaking up the connections between computers, media, storage, or other components of your home network.”
+Lightner points out how vital manuals can be “if your network settings are changing, or you’re shaking up the internet connections between computers, media, storage, or other components of your home network.”
 Many are now available online, so it’s a good idea to go to the support sites of your gadgets and download what you need.
 Also, it’s useful to have your network password stored somewhere that makes for easy reference.
 Devices you own will most likely have your network information already, but if you upgrade your router or purchase a new device, you may need to configure it with your network information.